Skip to main content

 A more informed community can contribute to the collective effort of ensuring the peaceful, safe and secure utilization of this important energy source.

-As part of this endeavor, I've published the following research papers:
+Also, as part of this endeavor, I've published the following research papers:

 2017 - Go Nuclear: Breaking Radiation Monitoring Devices